-- The gloves and glove O-rings should be changed once every three (3) months or as needed based on the condition of the gloves. - Vacuum pump oil should be changed at least every three (3) months and after regeneration. - The inlet/outlet filters should be replaced every six (6) months. - The small antechamber door O-rings should be replaced as needed. - Internal solvent trap should be changed every month (if applicable).
+- The gloves and glove O-rings should be changed once every six (6) months or as needed based on the condition of the gloves. - Vacuum pump oil should be changed at least every three (3) months and after regeneration. - The inlet/outlet filters should be replaced every six (6) months. - The small and large antechamber door O-rings should be replaced as needed. - Internal solvent trap should be changed every month (if applicable). - The Oxygen Sensor should be replaced every 2-3 years.